10maurycy10/10maurycy10.github.io/content/tutorials/a_super_simple_physics_engine/index.md

 ---

 It is very easy to create a simple physics engine that works decently well with very little code.
-I wont be covering rendering, but it is fairly straightforwards (Code snippets will be in C, but this technique will work in any language).
+I wont be covering rendering, but it is fairly straightforward.
+(Code snippets will be in C, but this technique will work in any language).

 The trick is to use Verlet integration, a mathematical trick to integrate (compute a solution to) Newton's laws of motion.
 Verlet integration comes down to this equation: